 As you structure your sales team, what’s most important is finding the right fit that will drive the results you’re looking for.

-It’s critical that you constantly ask yourself: “What kind of team are we?
+It’s critical that you constantly ask yourself: “What kind of sales team are we?
 What kind of culture are we trying to create?”
 The team you build and the way you structure it in the early-stages of your startup will leave a huge footprint on your sales process, as you further grow and scale your business.
 Don’t leave it up to chance.
-Choose the sales model and team that works for you, and you’ll build a sales machine capable of sustaining long-term growth.
+Choose the sales model and team that works for you, and you’ll build a sales organization capable of sustaining long-term growth.

 Want more tips on building winning sales organizations?
 Get The Sales Hiring Playbook - An actionable guide on building winning sales teams in 2017.